-Income earned while the veteran was on active military duty and certain other veterans benefits, i.e., compensation for service-connecteddisability, compensation for service-connected death, vocational rehabilitation, and education assistance.
+Income earned while the veteran was on active military duty and certain other veterans benefits, i.e., compensation for service-connected disability, compensation for service-connected death, vocational rehabilitation, and education assistance.

 Any income that the household no longer receives.

+*See categorical eligibility below.

 Categorical Eligibility.
-Households receiving Temporary Assistance for Needy Families (TANF), Food Stamps (SNAP), Reception and Placement (R&P) or Refugee Cash Assistance are categorically deemed to meet the financial eligibility criteria of CSSP.
+If the individual or a dependent living in the individual’s household is receiving assistance from Temporary Assistance for Needy Families (TANF), Food Stamps (SNAP), Reception and Placement (R&P) or Refugee Cash Assistance, MaineCare, Supplemental Security Income (SSI) or the Home Energy Assistance Program (HEAP) the individual will be categorically deemed to meet the financial eligibility criteria of CSSP.

-Verification.
+3. Verification.

 Verification of facts relevant to CSSP eligibility criteria is accomplished using the same procedures as is required in Maine by the Workforce Innovation and Opportunity Act (WIOA), except that the previous four weeks of included income must be verified with documentation (for example, wage stubs or an employer's statement or other documentation).

 Identity and Age Verification.
 For verification of age and identity, you must provide one (1) photo identification document.
-Photo identification must be valid (not expired) and show your name, date of birth and photograph.
+Photo identification must show your name, date of birth and photograph.

 Identification can be any document from the following list:

+Driver's license or ID card issued by a State or outlying possession of the United States provided it contains a photograph or information such as name, date of birth, gender, height, eye color and address

+ID card issued by federal, state or local government agencies or entities, provided it contains a photograph or information such as name, date of birth, gender, height, eye color and address

-US Passport or US Passport Card
+Passport or Passport Card

 Permanent resident card or Alien Registration Receipt Card (Form 1-551)

-Foreign passport that contains a temporary 1-551 stamp or temporary 1-551 printed notation on a machine-readable immigrant Visa

 Employment Authorization Document that contains a photograph (Form 1-766)

 Refugee Travel Document

-Driver's license or ID card issued by a State or outlying possession of the United States provided it contains a photograph or information such as name, date of birth, gender, height, eye color and address

-ID card issued by federal, state or local government agencies or entities, provided it contains a photograph or information such as name, date of birth, gender, height, eye color and address

 School ID card with a photograph

 US Military card or draft record